exonum/exonum-doc/src/get-started/create-service.md

 `TxTransfer` transaction gets two wallets for both sides of a transfer transaction.
 If they have been found, we checks the balance of the sender.
-If the sender has enough coins, then we decrease the sender's balance and increases the receiver's balance.
+If the sender has enough coins, then we decrease the sender’s balance and increases the receiver’s balance.

 We also need to check that the sender does not send the coins to himself.
 Otherwise, the implementation